JoshBradshaw/joshbradshaw.github.io/projects/pressuretrigger.md

 subtitle: 'A cardiac MRI triggering system for use in animal imaging experiments'
 ---

+The code for this project is open source and [available on Github](https://github.com/JoshBradshaw/IBP-Reciever).
+If you're interested in the hardware, please contact me.

 ![](/img/projects/pressuretrigger/DSC01219.jpg)

 *The blood pressure amplifier and digital signal processing (DSP) module that I created*